 The second track is building up a massive new rocket designated the New Glenn.
 The plan is for a launch vehicle that is nearly 100 meters high, nearly as tall as the old Saturn V rockets from Apollo.
 These vehicles will have a 7-meter diameter and be able to lift 45 metric tons to Low Earth Orbit and 13 metrics tons to the higher Geosynchronous Transfer Orbit (GTO).
 Blue Origin is scheduled to begin launching the New Glenn in 2021.

 While industry sources note that important progress has been made on the BE-4 engines and building out manufacturing facilities for the large New Glenn, there has as yet been no test flights of a full rocket and there is speculation that the first launch may slip into 2022.6

-It’s never unwise to write-off the most successful entrepreneur in the world, Jeff Bezos, so Blue Origin will be a company to watch in the coming years to see if they can catch up with SpaceX and deliver a heavy lift launch vehicle.
+It’s never unwise to write-off one of the most successful entrepreneurs in the world, Jeff Bezos, so Blue Origin will be a company to watch in the coming years to see if they can catch up with SpaceX and deliver a heavy lift launch vehicle.

 The Old Guard